 - Investing in a Life Insurance ( Term Insurance, Whole Life, or Endowment Plans)

 - Saving for Daughter's Marriage

 - Legacy Planning

-It happens because people ignore this bucket and focus more on the short-term financial goals and borrowing in case of emergency.
+It happens because people ignore this bucket and focus more on short-term financial goals and borrowing in case of an emergency.

-It is best to invest the biggest portion of your disposable savings into this bucket, hence 50 - 70% is recommended under this category.
+Investing a considerable portion of your disposable savings into this bucket is best.
+Hence 50 - 70% of your savings are recommended under this category.

 Also, Read - How to invest for passive income?

 I suggest hiring an independent financial advisor when investing for medium to long-term goals.
 They can help you build a Holistic Financial Plan, choose investments aligned with your goals, and manage them efficiently to achieve them easily.